nautobot/nautobot-app-data-validation-engine/docs/user/app_use_cases.md

 Regex rules may also support complex Jinja2 rendering called context processing which allows for the regular expression itself to by dynamically generated based on the context of the data it is validating.

-In this example the name of a device must start with the first three characters of the name of the site to which the device belongs.
-The dynamic nature of the Jinja2 rendering means that the site name can be anything, the enforcement action is simply the the given device matches its assigned site.
+In this example the name of a device must start with the first three characters of the name of the location to which the device belongs.
+The dynamic nature of the Jinja2 rendering means that the location name can be anything, the enforcement action is simply that the given device name matches its assigned location.

 ![Regex Rules Jinja2 Context Processing](../images/regex-rules-jinja2-context-processing.png)